-Designing and Conducting a Controlled Experiment: Salt Concentration and Radish Seed Germination (60 points)
+Designing and Conducting a Controlled Experiment: Salt Concentration and Radish Seed Germination

 Toxicology is the science that studies the harm that different chemicals have on living things.
 One of the most significant way scientists can determine the toxicity of chemicals is through controlled laboratory investigations.
-In addition to furthering knowledge and understanding of toxicology, there are three main learning objectives built into this investigation.
-Your first objective was to design an experiment with given parameters that will produce results that are valid within the limitations of working within a classroom setting.
-The second objective was to collect data from that experiment and determine a conclusion based on quantitative observations.
-This was accomplished in small groups, but also as a collaborative whole.
-We shared each group's findings in order to better see trends that may develop as a result of a greater availability of numerical data.
-The third objective is to write a complete, formal lab report by extending the format learned during the Infiltration Lab.
-The report will be written and assembled in the following order:
+In addition to furthering knowledge and understanding of toxicology, there are two main learning objectives built into this investigation.
+Your first objective is to design an experiment with given parameters that will produce results that are valid within the limitations of working within a classroom setting.
+The second objective is to collect data from that experiment and determine a conclusion based on quantitative observations.
+This will be accomplished in small groups, but also as a collaborative whole.
+We will share each group's findings in order to better see trends that may develop as a result of a greater availability of numerical data.